HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 To create a St. Louis Style sparerib, position the slab bone side up.
 Using a very sharp knife and starting at the sternum end of the slab, cut just above the ends of the bones down the length of the slab, cutting through the cartilage.
 The result will be a slab of fairly even width ribs.

-The green lines outline the skirt meat.
-Simply cut the skirt meat off the slab flush with the bones.
-Picture 4 shows the result.
+The green lines in the photo above outline the skirt meat.
+Trim off the skirt meat flush with the bones, as shown in the next two photos.

 Removing Excess Fat